 I just grab a ladder or stepping tool when I need to access them.

-There’s a wide market of ceiling mounted storage accessories for you to check out.
-Just be weary of their load limits and make sure you attach them to ceiling joists with lag bolts.
+There’s a wide market of ceiling-mounted storage accessories for you to check out.
+Just be wary of their load limits and make sure you attach them to ceiling joists with lag bolts.

 I recently picked up a handful of magnetic bars to store loose tools.
-They are awesome.
+They are an awesome organizational tool.
 I tacked them onto any free surface that made sense.

-I use them to store wrenches, screwdrivers, loose screws, basically anything that is made from metal.
+I use the magnetic tool storage holders to store wrenches, screwdrivers, loose screws, basically, anything that is made from metal.
 Magnetic bars make it so convenient to quickly grab a tool, then slap it back on the bar when done.
 And they are pretty cheap!